Taffy Brodesser-Akner

-She married Claude Brodesser in 2006.
-Brodesser converted to Judaism and eventually grew more observant than his wife.
-After marrying, both took hyphenated last names.
-They have two children.
+She is the author of Long Island Compromise and Fleishman Is in Trouble.
+The latter was made into a seven-time Emmy-nominated miniseries, which she also wrote.

 Career

 Journalism

-Brodesser-Akner's first major journalism job was at Soap Opera Weekly, a job she held until her role was eliminated due to layoffs in June 2001.
+Brodesser-Akner's first major journalism job was at Soap Opera Weekly, a job she held until it was eliminated due to layoffs in 2001.
 She also wrote for Mediabistro and did freelance pieces for magazines including ESPN The Magazine, GQ, and Texas Monthly.
 The Columbia Journalism Review called her "one of the nation's most successful freelance writers".
-Her freelance articles often focused on celebrity profiles, several of which went viral.
-In 2014, she became a contributing writer to both The New York Times and GQ.
-In 2017, she became a full-time staff writer for The New York Times.

-In 2014, Brodesser-Akner won a New York Press Club Award for entertainment news in a magazine for her story about actress Gaby Hoffmann.
+In 2014, she became a contributing writer to both The New York Times and GQ, and won a New York Press Club Award for entertainment news in a magazine for her story about actress Gaby Hoffmann.
 She won two New York Press Club awards in 2015, for her profiles of Damon Lindelof and Britney Spears.
-The same year, Brodesser-Akner was nominated for a Mirror Award for her profile of Joey Soloway, and she won the award in 2016 for her profile of broadcaster Don Lemon.
+The same year, Brodesser-Akner was nominated for a Mirror Award for her profile of Joey Soloway, and in 2016 she won the award for her profile of broadcaster Don Lemon.
+In 2017, she became a full-time staff writer at The New York Times.

 Fiction and television

-Her first novel, Fleishman Is in Trouble, was published in June 2019 by Random House in the US and by Wildfire in the UK.
-The novel was selected for the longlist for the Women's Prize for Fiction 2020.
-Brodesser-Akner has adapted the novel as a TV miniseries, which debuted on Hulu on November 17, 2022.
+Her first novel, Fleishman Is in Trouble, was published in 2019 by Random House in the US and by Wildfire in the UK.
+The novel was longlisted for the Women's Prize for Fiction 2020.
+Brodesser-Akner adapted the novel as a TV miniseries, which debuted on Hulu on November 17, 2022.
+In 2023, she was nominated for a Primetime Emmy Award for Outstanding Writing for a Limited or Anthology Series or Movie.
+Her second novel, Long Island Compromise, was published in 2024 by Random House in the US and by Wildfire in the UK.